scmitty/HardwareIdHandler/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request on develop branch.

-You can also simply open an issue with the tag "enhancement".
+The project is constantly evolving.
+Contributions are welcome.
+Feel free to file issues and pull requests on the repo and we'll address them as we can.
+Use develop branch.

 Don't forget to give the project a star!
 Thanks again!